mdolab/pygeo/doc/getting_started.rst

 In this tutorial, you've learned the basics of ``pyGeo``'s FFD geometry parameterization capabilities.
 You now know enough to set up a basic shape optimization, such as the :doc:`MACH-Aero tutorial <mach-aero:index>`.
 More advanced topics include global design variables, applying spatial constraints, and alternative parameterization options (such as EngineeringSketchPad or OpenVSP).

+..
+TODO link to these once they're in

 The scripts excerpted for this tutorial are located at ``pygeo/examples/ffd_cylinder/runFFDExample.py`` and ``genFFD.py``.